aninhumer/mantle/Documents/Dissertation (Clean).md

 ## SystemVerilog

-SystemVerilog is a superset of Verilog-2005, created by Accellera to incorporate and standardise several proprietary Verilog extensions[@evolutionsystemverilog].
+SystemVerilog is a superset of Verilog-2005, created by Accellera to incorporate and standardise several proprietary Verilog extensions.
 It adds many new features, including new datatypes and even classes.
 However the majority of these features are only intended for simulation and verification, and cannot be synthesised.
 Since we are interested in new abstractions for hardware, we will only discuss those features which are synthesisable.

 ### Specialised Always Blocks